gkjohnson/pint-unit-investigation/README.md

 Lists all unit dimensions and units within each category, all of which can be converted between.

-The output of the script is availbe [here](outputs/convertible-units.md)
+The output of the script is available [here](outputs/convertible-units.md)

 ## [guarantee_convertible.py](scripts/guarantee_convertible.py)